somedude72/minesweeper/README.md

 </p>

 This is a cross-platform project written using Qt/C++ to replicate the classic minesweeper game on Windows 95.
-The game supports custom board sizes and mine counts, safe first reveal, and clear first reveal, custom seeds, and more.
+The game supports custom board sizes and mine counts, safe/clear first reveal, custom seeds, and more.

 ## Building